SIGN UP FOR EXCLUSIVE UPDATES HERE.

 Until recently, I worked as a magazine editor, and the 13-year-old me who read Dolly magazine and dreamt of running the show was pretty pleased with her future self.

-In 2000 I went back to uni (squeezed around my work life) and gained Honours in Creative Writing at the University of Adelaide.
+I have a drawer full of unpublished novels.
+My first was pretty terrible – I made all the mistakes new writers make.
+Adjectives everywhere.
+Cliches dripping from the page. *shudders* In 2000 I went back to uni (squeezed around my work life) and gained Honours in Creative Writing at the University of Adelaide.
 It was the first time I’d been around people who loved writing as much as I did.
 That alone was worth the fees.

-I share my home with my highly creative son, a cat and a galah who likes to set the neighbourhood dogs off by barking at night.
+I share my home with my highly creative son, a cat, and a galah who likes to set the neighbourhood dogs off by barking at night.
 I admit, I encourage it.